Privacy Policy

 We also collect personal and organizational contact information from school or district representatives who engage in commercial transactions (including billing, contracting, and other similar transactions) with The Commons.
 This may include names, roles, email addresses, mailing addresses, billing contacts, and billing details such as ACH, purchase orders, or payment processing credentials.
 This information is never linked to student usage and is handled in accordance with applicable data privacy and security standards.

-- Generate secure QR codes that pair student devices with the school’s administrative dashboard and enable school-level reporting of compliance and general screen time.
-These QR codes do not store or transmit any personal student data and are used solely to activate the app within the school’s secure system.
+• For QR pairing schools: Generate secure QR codes that pair student devices with the school's administrative dashboard.
+These QR codes do not store or transmit any personal student data and are used solely to activate the app within the school's secure system.

-- Enable school-level reporting of individual compliance status and screen time during school hours, based on the school-provided roster.
+• Enable school-level reporting of individual compliance status and school-hours distraction-reduction metrics, based on the school-provided roster.

-The Commons does not log or access app content, browsing history, location data, or personal communications.
-Reporting is viewable only by authorized school staff and is not used for profiling or advertising purposes.
+The Commons does not log or access app content, browsing history, precise location, or personal communications.
+Reporting is viewable by authorized school staff via the admin dashboard, and by The Commons technical staff for system administration and support purposes only.
+It is not used for profiling or advertising purposes.

-Students do not create accounts, register for services, or input login credentials into The Commons App.
-Any user registration described in this section applies only to school or district administrators accessing secure dashboards or contracting services with The Commons.
+Students do not create accounts or login credentials specific to The Commons.
+Under SSO, students authenticate using existing school credentials; no new account or password is created for The Commons.
+Any user registration described in this section applies only to school or district administrators who access secure dashboards or contract with The Commons for services.

 If you are using our Site or Services, you are required to submit an email address, password, and additional Personal Information.
 We may collect and store access information related to your account.